happypandax/happypandax/docs/source/plugin.rst

 * ``id``: A UUID4 string.
 Unique across all plug-ins.
 This attribute is required to be present.
 * ``entry``: Path to the entry python file.
 Path is relative to this folder and must exist.
 This attribute is required to be present.
-* ``shortname``: Your plug-in name is short form.
+* ``shortname``: Your plug-in name in short form.
 Must be all lowercase and cannot exceed ``20`` characters nor contain any whitespace.
 This attribute is required to be present.
 * ``name``: Name of your plug-in.
 This attribute is required to be present.
 * ``author``: Name of plug-in author.
 This attribute is required to be present.
 * ``version``: A string of the version of your plug-in.
 Must conform :pep:`440`.
 This attribute is required to be present.